totten/rpow/README.md

 # Replay-on-Write Helper (mysql-rpow)

-This is a small utility for CiviCRM route MySQL requests to (a) read-only slave and/or (b) read-write master.
-The general idea is to connect to the read-only slave in the typical read-only use-case...  then switch to the read-write master *if* there is an actual write.
+This is a small utility for CiviCRM which routes MySQL requests to (a) read-only slave DB and/or (b) read-write master DB.
+The general idea is to connect to the read-only slave optimistically (expecting a typical read-only use-case)...  then switch to the read-write master *if* there is an actual write.

 Dynamically switching to the read-write master is not quite as simple as it